IN THE MOUNTAINS OF FIRE

 Here we passed Summer Solstice during my imprisonment, and I missed it!
 (No surprise, after such a hideous night, sweating out the rebel dart.
 Horrors and hallucinations assaulted me, and awful memories stranger than any figment of the mind.)
 At least what they call summer, this high up in the mountains.
 Hey, Solstice Day nearly killed me with hypothermia!
 (But no, the order had its strategy–nothing ever quite obscures my cold grip on reality.
 Rape is just one more tool in the arsenal of breaking down the proud.)
 All we get is more hours of sunlight for the overcast to water down–and now even those begin to diminish.
 (I don’t get nice work.
 I don’t get glory for the sacrifices I make for my country.
 I gave the order that I had to.)

 The men of the villages behind us would have set up their feasting-tables outside, under canopies bedecked in weavings of grain-stalk and vine, while the women created their own art sweating in the kitchens.
 (In any case, it didn’t work.
 The dog died before he could take her prisoner for me and do his dirty will.)
-Sanzio D’Arco must have held me prisoner during the pre-solstice hunt.
+Sanzio D’Arco must have held me prisoner during the pre-feast hunt.
 I missed out on that, too.
 I would have anyway, sick as I was.

 (But shame on me, for feeling glad that she escaped!
 It would have done the trick, I think.
 Deprive her of the last anchor of her self-respect, and then, when she felt the pain most acutely, I could have offered her solace.
-Maybe not the concentrate–she would be wise to that, and it does not comfort, anyway.
+Maybe not the concentrate–she would be wise to that, and it doesn't comfort, anyway.
 Better to revive her with it, every time she threatened to pass out, get the need well-rooted in the bloodstream, and the madness that goes with it, but then, when she broke, I could have offered her something soothing, something that could make the pain go away.
 I could even have offered her the figleaf of obtaining a prescription for her.
 I know a doctor who would do that for me.)

 We take to the road, too few in our party for remark, now that we’ve gotten the heat off our backs and Kiril persuaded the extras to move on: Just me, Kiril, Lufti, Tanjin, Nishka, and Hekut.
 Damien has gone to scout ahead, so once again I ride the burro’s back, on the insistence of the others, who try to impress me with their concern for my well-being by describing my looks in uncomplimentary terms.